Garbage cart collection

 From inside the vehicle, the driver activates a mechanical arm on the garbage or recycling truck to pick up, empty and return the cart to its location.

-- What are the benefits of automated garbage cart collection?
+3. What are the benefits of automated and semi-automated garbage cart collection?

-- Cost savings in the long term because automated collection is more efficient than manual collection.
+- Cost savings in the long term because automated collection and semi-automated collection are more efficient than manual collection.

 - Fewer litter, odour and pest problems because the carts have lids.

 - Provides a safer work environment for collectors.
 They will not suffer from the typical injuries that go with repeatedly lifting heavy objects into a truck (e.g., leg, back and shoulder injuries).
 Nor will they risk injury from sharp objects in garbage bags (e.g., hypodermic needles, broken glass, nails).

 4. Why do you use automated collection in some areas and semi-automated in other areas?

 Semi-automated vehicles are generally used in areas with back lanes.
 The trucks are smaller and both sides of the lane can be collected at the same time.
 However, the collectors may use any vehicle in any area, so be sure to leave enough space around your carts for the automated arm.

 5. Can I place materials beside the cart if I donít have enough room inside?